Unlocking the Power of the Paul Stamets Stacking Protocol: Lion’s Mane, Psilocybin, and Niacin for Effective Microdosing

 The Stamets Stacking Protocol involves three key components: Lion's Mane, psilocybin (psychedelic), and niacin.
 Each component plays a crucial role in enhancing cognitive function and overall well-being through their unique and complementary properties.

-• Niacin: Niacin, or vitamin B3, plays a vital role in cell signaling, DNA repair, and metabolism.
+Niacin: Niacin, or vitamin B3, plays a vital role in cell signaling, DNA repair, and metabolism.
 It enhances cognitive function by forming key enzymes necessary for brain function and supports synaptic plasticity.
 Niacin also acts as a vasodilator, improving blood flow in the brain by relaxing blood vessels.
-This vasodilation, often resulting in a niacin flush, is believed to help psilocybin and the neurogenic compounds in Lion's Mane cross the blood-brain barrier more effectively, enhancing their combined benefits.
-Niacin's neuroprotective properties further support its inclusion in the stack, as it helps in preventing neurodegenerative conditions and boosting overall brain health.
+This vasodilation, often resulting in a niacin flush, is believed to help psilocybin and the neurogenic compounds in Lion's Mane cross the blood-brain barrier more effectively.
+This maximizes their combined benefits.
+Niacin's neuroprotective properties further support its inclusion in the stack, as it helps prevent neurodegenerative conditions and boosts overall brain health.

 Why Stacking?